rdbeach/JsonQuery/README.md

     	}

- String msg will contain the json above.
-Now, convert the JSON to a JsonO object.
+ String msg will contain the JSON string above.
+Now, convert the JSON string to a JsonO object.
 Out means System.out.println.

                 // create JSON object